 Impact of the job density.
 We evaluate the performance of various schedulers with different job densities with the H_MIX2 workload.
 In order to evaluate the performance of our system under various job densities, we conduct experiments where we randomly remove 20% of jobs to reduce the job density to 80%, and also inject additional jobs to increase the densities to 120%, 140%, and 160%, as described in [39].
 Fig. 6(c) shows the results of SLO enforcement over different job submission densities.
-UNISCHED reduces $R^{\rm slo}$ by 1.18-2.67 × compared to other schedulers.
-A higher job density favors the SLO enforcement of all scheduling systems, and a lower density favors the SLO enforcement in various job densities.
+UNISCHED reduces $R^{\rm slo}$ by 1.18-2.67 \times compared to other schedulers.
+A higher job density can increase $R^{\rm slo}$ of all scheduling systems, and a lower density favors the SLO enforcement of 3Sigma and GENIE.
+However, UNISCHED performs the best SLO enforcement in various job densities.

 Fig. 6(d) shows the average JCT of best-effort jobs, normalized to that of UNISCHED.
 In terms of latency reduction, UNISCHED outperforms GENIE by up to $3.78 \times$ when the submission density reaches 160%.
 Our UNISCHED gives the lowest JCT for most configurations.
-An exceptional scenario occurs when Optimus exhibits a latency that is 0.67 × that of UNISCHED at a submission density of 80%.
+An exceptional scenario occurs when Optimus exhibits a latency that is $0.67 \times \text{that of UNISCHED}$ at a submission density of 80%.
 Compared to deadline-aware schedulers, UNISCHED is able to release sufficient GPU resources for best-effort jobs without violating the requirement of SLO jobs.
 Compared to DL schedulers, UNISCHED can schedule best-effort jobs more effectively based on the profiling information.

 Analysis of suspension and resumption.
 Fig. 8 shows the average numbers of suspension and resumption events over different workloads.
-For best-effort jobs, UNISCHED tends to allocate GPU resources to shorter jobs.
-Hence, these jobs are prone to renewal the leases with short remaining time.
-Differently, SLO jobs experience an average of 2-6 suspensions and resumptions, which is significantly higher compared to best-effort jobs.
+For besteffort jobs, UNISCHED tends to allocate GPU resources to shorter jobs.
+Hence, these jobs Fig. 8: Average numbers of suswith short remaining time.
+Differently, SLO jobs experience are prone to renewal the leases pension and resumption over different workloads.

+an average of 2-6 suspensions and resumptions, which is significantly higher compared to best-effort jobs.
 This is because UNISCHED tends to allocate GPU resources to emergent SLO jobs.
-As a result, when newly sub-mitted jobs arrive, UNISCHED needs to reallocate GPUs in order to satisfy more SLO jobs.
+As a result, when newly submitted jobs arrive, UNISCHED needs to reallocate GPUs in order to satisfy more SLO jobs.
 Consequently, SLO jobs experience more suspension and resumption on average across different workloads.

-VI.
 PERFORMANCE BREAKDOWN

-We first investigate the contribution of the Estimator and Selector in Section VI-A and VI-B, respectively.
-Then we compare between UNISCHED and CHRONUS in Section VI-C, and analyze the advantages of UNISCHED over CHRONUS.
+We first investigate the contribution of the Estimator and Selector in Sec.
+6.1 and 6.2, respectively.
+Then we compare between UNISCHED and CHRONUS in Sec.
+6.3, and analyze the advantages of UNISCHED over CHRONUS.